asimonder/asimonder.github.io/_pages/phd_airsea.md

 - Analyze two-phase Direct Numerical Simulation (DNS) datasets to identify the mechanisms governing air–sea exchange in marine boundary layers.
 - Design and implement new subgrid-scale (SGS) closures for LES, using both physics-based formulations and machine learning approaches.
 - Validate these models against DNS benchmarks and available experimental data.

-The expected outcome is an LES framework that extends current modeling capability and provides more reliable predictions of marine boundary layer dynamics and offshore wind resources.
+- Study wind-wave-current coupling in relevant scales for offshore wind industry

 #### Candidate Profile
 - Master’s degree in Mechanical, Civil, or Ocean Engineering, Physics, Applied Mathematics, or a closely related field